facebookexperimental/Recoil/docs/docs/api-reference/core/selector.md

 type ResetRecoilState = <T>(RecoilState<T>) => void;
 ```

-- `key` - A unique string used to identify the atom internally.
+- `key` - A unique string used to identify the selector internally.
 This string should be unique with respect to other atoms and selectors in the entire application.
 It needs to be stable across executions if used for persistence.
 - `get` - A function that evaluates the value for the derived state.
 It may return either a value directly or an asynchronous `Promise` or another atom or selector representing the same type.
 It is passed an object as the first parameter containing the following properties:
   - `get()` - a function used to retrieve values from other atoms/selectors.
 All atoms/selectors passed to this function will be implicitly added to a list of **dependencies** for the selector.
 If any of the selector's dependencies change, the selector will re-evaluate.
   - `getCallback()` - a function for creating Recoil-aware callbacks.
 See [example](/docs/api-reference/core/selector#returning-objects-with-callbacks) below.